xonq/xonq.github.io/_pages/projects.md

 automatically assimilating a local database of 100,000s of publicly- and locally-available microbial genomes.
-This approach standardizes genomics by curating notoriously inconsistent formats, and streamlines collaboration by implementing a singular, easily-disseminated file format.
+This approach standardizes genomics by curating notoriously inconsistent formats, and streamlines collaboration by implementing a singular, easily-disseminated file format that is used for analysis input.
 Mycotools software suite includes modules for automating routine-complex comparative genomics, which form the basis for phylogenomic and gene cluster evolutionary analysis pipelines.
-Mycotools is currently optimized for fungi, though prokaryotes are compatible and the framework is taxonomy-agnostic. <a href="https://github.com/xonq/mycotools/blob/master/USAGE.md">Check out the usage guide.</a>
+Mycotools is currently optimized for fungi, though prokaryotes are compatible and the framework is taxonomy-agnostic. <a href="https://github.com/xonq/mycotools/blob/master/USAGE.md">Check out the usage guide.</a> and <a href="https://www.biorxiv.org/content/10.1101/2023.09.08.556886v1">preprint</a>
+for more information.